x-ray, & limited

 without dental insurance.

 Do you have a bad toothache?
 Has your tooth become chipped or come out completely?
 You don’t have to panic!
 At Camenzuli Dental Excellence, our team is here to help when a dental emergency strikes.
-When you contact our trusted emergency dentist in Uptown New Orleans, LA, Dr. Camenzuli will relieve your pain and provide the care you need to get your healthy, confident smile back.
-Just give our dental office in Uptown New Orleans a call, and we’ll see you as soon as we can.
+When you contact our trusted emergency dentist in New Orleans, Dr. Camenzuli will relieve your pain and provide the care you need to get your healthy, confident smile back.
+Just give our dental office a call and we’ll see you as soon as we can.
 In fact, we recommend saving our number in your phone so that you’re ready should the need arise.

-Why Choose Camenzuli Dental Excellence for Emergency Dentistry?
+Why Choose Camenzuli Dental Excellence for Emergency Dental Care?

 - Dental Insurance Accepted